 Take the ExCPT Exam through the National Healthcareer Association (NHA) or the PTCE Exam through the PTCB.

-Obtain employment in a retail pharmacy, hospital, clinic, nursing home, or any other health facility that dispenses medication to patients.
+Apply for a job in a retail pharmacy, hospital, clinic, nursing home, or any other health facility that dispenses medication to patients.

 Ready to get started?
 Contact your local Career Advisor to set up an appointment or attend one of our open house events, or enroll now!